Angarsk8/quick-xml2js-parser/README.md

 ### indirectParse: `(xmlString: string) => Object`

-Initially I literally had no idea how to implement the parsing logic, so after thinking for a while I decided to simplify the problem by converting the xml string to a Rust struct first, so that I could represent the input as something easier to inspect and debug.
+Initially I literally had no idea how to implement the parsing logic, so after thinking for a while I decided to simplify the problem by converting the xml string into a Rust struct first, so that I could represent the input as something easier to inspect and debug.
 In this first pass the steps ended up looking like this:

 `String -> Rust struct -> JsObject`.